 Key concepts focus on identifying customer needs and wants, developing products and services to meet those demands, establishing communications to promote products and services, and monitoring transactions and customer responses to guide future activities.
 Marketing concepts apply to tangible products, services and ideas, consumer and business markets, and domestic and global markets.

 Marketing students increasingly find career opportunities in digital marketing and analytics, making use of big data to understand and serve customers.
 They also take positions in sales and sales management, public relations, marketing communications, pricing, channels of distribution and logistics, retail management, international marketing and business to business marketing.
 The marketing division offers tracks of tailored electives for enhanced skills in Digital Marketing and Analytics; Marketing Communications and Account Management, and Sales and Sales Management.
-Please see the our Area of Emphasis Guide and the Career Development website for more information about exciting careers in marketing.
+Please see our Area of Emphasis Guide and the Career Development website for more information about exciting careers in marketing.